stripe/stripe-node/README.md

 If you do not have `yarn` installed, you can get it with `npm install --global yarn`.

-The tests also depends on [stripe-mock][stripe-mock], so make sure to fetch and run it from a background terminal ([stripe-mock's README][stripe-mock-usage] also contains instructions for installing via Homebrew and other methods):
+The tests also depend on [stripe-mock][stripe-mock], so make sure to fetch and run it from a background terminal ([stripe-mock's README][stripe-mock-usage] also contains instructions for installing via Homebrew and other methods):